IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

    a format native to TensorFlow.

-5. The files containing TFRecords are read by the [tf.data] API of TensorFlow and eventually transformed into a dataset of appropriately padded batches of examples.
+5. The files containing TFRecords are read by the [tf.data] API of TensorFlow and eventually transformed into a data set of appropriately padded batches of examples.

 The above workflow is not as simple as reading data from a Pandas DataFrame